 Why is Soy Good for You?

-- Soybeans are a complete protein, which means they provide an adequate amount of all the essential amino acids we need for energy and optimal health.
-They also have a high protein digestibility score so they are considered one of the highest-quality protein sources. –> Check out my guide for more information on plant-based protein.
+- A Complete Protein: Soybeans are a complete protein, which means they provide an adequate amount of all the essential amino acids we need for energy and optimal health.
+They also have a high protein digestibility score, so they are considered one of the highest-quality protein sources. –> Check out my guide for more information on plant-based protein.

 - Rich in Fiber: Some soy foods like edamame and tempeh are a good source of fiber, which is a nutrient most Americans are lacking in their diet.

-- Soy foods contain many phytonutrients which may have health benefits such as:
+- Packed with Phytonutrients: Soy foods contain many phytonutrients, plant compounds which may have health benefits such as:

-- Isoflavones: the compound in soy also known as “phyto-estrogen” that is the focus of the majority of research.
+- Isoflavones: the compound in soy also known as “phyto-estrogen” that is the focus of many research studies.

 - Saponins: studies suggest these may help lower cholesterol.

 - Phytates: these compounds get a lot of bad press since they can minimally impact nutrient absorption, but they are also a powerful antioxidant.
 All in all, their pros outweigh the cons.

-- Phenolic acids: these are an antioxidant that is abundant in many fruits, vegetables, and legumes.
+- Phenolic acids: these are antioxidants that are abundant in many fruits, vegetables, and legumes.

 - Good Source of Heart-Healthy Fat: Soy foods are a good source of anti-inflammatory polyunsaturated fats, including omega-3 fatty acids.

 - Contains Essential Minerals: Soy foods like tofu are a good source of calcium and iron.
 Tempeh is a good source of potassium, magnesium, calcium, iron, and vitamin B6.

 - Supports a Healthy Gut: Fermented soy foods contain probiotics.
 Make your gut happy by including fermented soy foods in your diet like tempeh and miso.